RohitChaturvedi05/interview-preparation/Mongodb.md

 ### What is replication in MongoDB?

 Replication ensures high availability by copying data across multiple servers.
+There are `primary`-secondary and replica-set configurations.
+Replica sets have a `primary` and multiple `secondaries`.
+The `primary` handles writes, and secondaries handle reads. `Secondaries` can become primaries if the `primary` fails.

 ### How does MongoDB handle transactions?